Last updated:

 Ensuring the continuity of health care in disaster-affected areas is a critical need, given the damage to facilities and the challenges with access because of damage to some roads.

 With significant damage to the earthquake-affected area’s housing stock, disaster survivors reside with friends or family and in shelters.
-Ensuring survivors have access to safe shelter is critical in the immediate aftermath.
-The faster people can return home or find other permanent housing options, the more it will help accelerate their full recovery.
+While ensuring survivors have access to safe shelter is critical in the immediate aftermath, the faster people can secure permanent housing options, the more it helps accelerate a full recovery.

 Mental health and psychosocial support